-LAHA teams practice 3-4 times per week and players are expected to attend regularly.
+LAHA teams practice 2-4 times per week, and players are expected to attend regularly.
 Practices have an on-ice and off-ice portion and players are expected to participate in both.
-If your player is unable to attend practice, please talk with the Head Coach ahead of time so he/she is aware.
+Failure to participate in on- or off-ice practice can impact the ability of the player to play in subsequent games.
+If a player is unable to attend practice, the family should talk with the Head Coach prior to the day of the game.
 The practice schedule for each age division is posted on the LAHA website (www.laha.org).